Cheesecake Factory Fettuccine Alfredo Recipe

 1 pound of Fettuccine Pasta: Use dry pasta from a box.
 It has more starch than fresh pasta, which helps the sauce stick.
 Good quality pasta keeps its shape and doesn’t get mushy.
 You can choose any brand that feels firm in the box.

-12 to 16 ounces, finely grated Cheddar Cheese: This is very important.
+1½ cups freshly grated Parmesan: This is very important.
 It melts smoothly and tastes nutty.
-Pre-grated cheese has fillers that won’t melt properly.
+Freshly grated cheese has fillers that won’t melt properly.
 Grate fresh cheese with a fine grater.
 If you only find Parmesan at the store, pick the block and grate it yourself.

 Pasta Water (reserved from boiling, about 1 to 2 cups): Use a smaller pot to make the water extra starchy.
 This starch makes the sauce creamy.
 Don’t throw the water away; you will need it to thin the sauce and help it come together.